-The CITL, in partnership with the Office of High-Impact Practices, RU Makers, College of Education and Human Development, College of Science and Technology, Radford City Schools, Pulaski and Floyd County Schools, and Springhouse Community School, annually hosts the Hebocon Robotics Tournament since fall 2015.
+The CITL, in partnership with the Office of High-Impact Practices, RU Makers, College of Education and Human Development, Artis College of Science and Technology, Radford City Schools, Pulaski and Floyd County Schools, and Springhouse Community School, annually hosts the Hebocon Robotics Tournament since fall 2015.
 While Hebocon has been on hiatus due to the pandemic, CITL and partners hope to bring it back as soon as it is safe to do so.
 In the meantime, check out some info on the event below.

 For those new to the concept, this event is modeled upon the Japanese Hebocon contest, in which students build simple, DIY robots that face off in a sumo-style tournament.
 It's a synergy of robotics, electronics, engineering, mathematics and art.
 Robots are created from pieces of old toys, electronic and remote controlled gadgets, low-voltage components, duck tape, and the like.
 Check out the Official Guidelines below, as well as a short video showcasing the 2018 competition (visit our Vimeo page to view educational films showcasing past years).

-We had 35 student participants in fall 2017, and were pleased to host student competitors from Belle Heth Elementary, Dalton Intermediate School, Radford High School and Springhouse Community School, and welcome new competitors from Pulaski and Floyd county schools in fall 2019.
-Each school hosts in- or after-school build parties leading up to the main event with Radford University student mentors facilitating and teaching basic building skills to the students.
-In addition, the CITL and partnes held a 'gear drive' for people in the campus community to donate old toys, low-voltage electronics, etc. for the event.
+Each year are pleased to host student competitors from Belle Heth Elementary, Dalton Intermediate School, Radford High School and Springhouse Community School, and welcome new competitors from Pulaski and Floyd county schools in fall 2019.
+Each school hosts in- or after-school build parties leading up to the main event with Radford University student mentors often facilitating and teaching basic building skills to the students.
+In addition, the CITL and partners often hold a 'gear drive' for people in the campus community to donate old toys, low-voltage electronics, etc. for the event.